Tovinou/FPGA-/README.md

-# Vivado Projects
+# FPGA Projects

-This repository contains various Vivado projects for FPGA development.
+This repository contains various Vivado and Altera projects for FPGA development.